Peaks of Distinction

 Connect student, faculty, staff and alumni in active learning experiences that intentionally combine theory and practice to make learning outcomes more impactful, while positively affecting local and global communities.
 The expressed result is for each student to leave Drury effectively equipped for success, with a defined sense of purpose and the desire to lead a life of meaning.

 Engaged and integrated learning is a hallmark of the Drury experience.
 Research conducted on behalf of the university reveals that 80% of students surveyed believe that Drury provides professional preparation in a liberal arts environment.
 Our shared belief is that our commitment to this type of learning has a significant, positive impact on our graduates’ preparedness.

 - Engaged learning is a required component of The Drury Core because it effectively aids students in the development of critical thinking skills, emphasizes global connections, brings to light our interdependence, transforms learning into a verb, and leads to greater student satisfaction as well as enhanced retention rates.

 - Engaged and integrated learning is brought to life through The Drury Connect Initiative, which serves as the outreach component of this Peak of Distinction.

-- AACSB – the premier business school accreditation with fewer than 5% of business schools worldwide achieving AACSB accreditation.
+- Accredited by the Association to Advance Collegiate Schools of Business (AACSB), the premier business school accreditation.
+Fewer than 5% of business schools worldwide achieve AACSB accreditation.